Photo Credit: Clarisse Meyer

 It’s okay to have feelings of love because of the trust you share with your best friend, but that doesn’t necessarily mean you are in love.
 But it does mean you have the ingredients to develop awesome love which could turn into great marriage.
 Someone once said great friends make great lovers.
 The longer you’re friends, the more stable your relationship is going to be.

 A lot of good friends can do things that romantic partners cannot.
 Friends usually say what they need to say to each other without fear, and good friends are more likely to be spontaneous with their activities.

 Two Warnings if You Think You Are In Love With Your Best Friend

 When you start to feel you are desiring more than just a casual friendship with your best friend and you’re not sure what to do next, let me offer you some advice that could strengthen both your relationship and your love for each other.

-Don’t rush into [a romantic] relationships with your best friend…many times people confuse love with that other kind of caring love you feel for all of your [other] friends.
+First, don’t rush into a romantic relationship with your best friend…many times people confuse love with that other kind of caring love you feel for all of your other friends.